ILLIAC IV: Branches

 In traditional computer designs, instructions are loaded into the CPU one at a time as they are read from memory.
 Normally, when the CPU completes processing an instruction, the program counter (PC) is incremented by one word and the next instruction is read.
 This process is interrupted by branches, which causes the PC to jump to one of two locations depending on a test, like whether a given memory address holds a non-zero value.
-In the ILLIAC design, each PE would be applying this test to different values, and thus have different outcomes.
+However in the ILLIAC design it is the Control Unit that has the PC, and the individual PEs that have the data: each PE would be applying the test to different values, and thus each had different outcomes.
 Since those values are private to the PE, the following instructions would need to be loaded based on a value only the PE knew.

 To avoid the delays reloading the PE instructions would cause, the ILLIAC loaded the PEMs with the instructions on both sides of the branch.
 Logical tests did not change the PC, instead, they set "mode bits" that told the PE whether or not to run the next arithmetic instruction.
 To use this system, the program would be written so that one of the two possible instruction streams followed the test, and ended with an instruction to invert the bits.
 Code for the second branch would then follow, ending with an instruction to set all the bits to 1.

+In modern terminology this technique is known as SIMT predication: the term "branch" is a misnomer, and the inversion of the mask and sending of two instructions is a form of masked "if then else" Predicated execution.